-These programmes follow all the rules with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation (MoC) came into operation from March 2014 and was revised and extended in December 2018.
-Following the 2022 partnership review the MoC will be extended for a further 5 years.
+These programmes follow the rules and regulations with respect to a UEL-validated programme offered by a third party, and a formal Memorandum of Co-operation (MoC) came into operation from March 2014 and was revised and extended in December 2018.
+Following the successful 2022 partnership review the MoC will be extended for a further 5 years.